-Land and buildings are measured at fair value less accumulated depreciation on buildings and impairment losses recognised after the date of the revaluation.
+Land and buildings are stated at revalued amount, which is the fair value at the date of revaluation less accumulated depreciation on buildings and impairment losses.
 Valuations are performed with sufficient regularity, usually every five years, to ensure that the carrying amount does not differ materially from the fair value of the land and buildings at the end of the reporting period.